DataDog/the-monitor/nginx/how_to_monitor_nginx.md

 #### **Metric to alert on: Server error rate**

-Your server error rate is equal to the number of 5xx errors divided by the total number of [status codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) (1xx, 2xx, 3xx, 4xx, 5xx), per unit of time (often one to five minutes).
+Your server error rate is equal to the number of 5xx errors, such as "502 Bad Gateway", divided by the total number of [status codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) (1xx, 2xx, 3xx, 4xx, 5xx), per unit of time (often one to five minutes).
 If your error rate starts to climb over time, investigation may be in order.
 If it spikes suddenly, urgent action may be required, as clients are likely to report errors to the end user.

 [![Server error rate](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-06-nginx/5xx_rate.png)](https://d33tyra1llx9zy.cloudfront.net/blog/images/2015-06-nginx/5xx_rate.png)